thoughtspot/cs_tools/docs/cs-tools/archiver/README.md

     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver revert --help

-    Usage: cstools tools archiver revert [OPTIONS]
+    Usage: cs_tools tools archiver revert [--option, ..., --help]

       Remove objects from the temporary archive.

     Options:
       --tag TEXT         tag name to remove on labeled objects  (default: TO BE ARCHIVED)
       --delete-tag       remove the tag itself, after untagging identified objects
-      --dry-run      test selection criteria, do not remove tags and instead output information on content
+      --dry-run          test selection criteria, do not remove tags and instead output
-                     to be unarchived
+                         information on content to be unarchived

       --no-prompt        disable the confirmation prompt
-      --report PATH  directory, generates a list of content to be untagged
+      --report FILE.csv  generates a list of content to be untagged
       --helpfull         Show the full help message and exit.
       -h, --help         Show this message and exit.
     ```

 === "archiver remove"
     ```console
     (.cs_tools) C:\work\thoughtspot\cs_tools>cs_tools tools archiver remove --help

-    Usage: cstools tools archiver remove [OPTIONS]
+    Usage: cs_tools tools archiver remove [--option, ..., --help]

       Remove objects from the ThoughtSpot platform.

     Options:
-      --tag TEXT         tag name to remove on labeled objects  (default: TO BE
+      --tag TEXT             tag name to remove on labeled objects
-                         ARCHIVED)
+                             (default: TO BE ARCHIVED)

-      --export-tml PATH  if set, file path to export tagged objects, as zipfile
+      --export-tml FILE.zip  if set, path to export tagged objects as a zipfile
       --delete-tag           remove the tag after deleting identified objects
-      --export-only      export all tagged content, but do not remove it from that platform
+      --export-only          export all tagged content, but do not remove it from that
+                             platform

-      --dry-run          test selection criteria, does not export/delete content and instead output
+      --dry-run              test selection criteria, does not export/delete content and
-                         information to console on content to be unarchived
+                             instead output information to console on content to be
+                             unarchived

       --no-prompt            disable the confirmation prompt
-      --report PATH      directory, generates a list of content to be removed
+      --report FILE.csv      generates a list of content to be removed
       --helpfull             Show the full help message and exit.
       -h, --help             Show this message and exit.
     ```